About Us

 Size and Expansion Potential

-The NGC production unit spans a total of 475 hectares, with approximately 420 hectares currently under production.
-These vineyards produce high-quality seedless grapes for export during the early Southern Hemisphere season.
+The NGC production unit spans a total of 475 hectares, These vineyards produce high-quality seedless grapes for export during the early Southern Hemisphere season.
 The remaining land on the unit offers opportunities for future expansion, both through additional planting and infrastructure development.
 The proximity to water, availability of labour, and access to existing cold chain logistics make this a highly scalable operation.

 Partnership with Capespan